Fiduciary Duty: Your Best Interests Should Come First

 How It Works: You have a sibling who has started her own broker-dealer firm.
 You ask your CFP® professional to execute trades in your brokerage account using your sibling’s firm to help boost the sibling’s business.
 Your CFP® professional finds that the cost to trade using your sibling’s firm is higher than the current firm that executes trades in your account.
 Your CFP® professional informs you of the higher cost and explains how that could dampen your investment returns.
 If you still prefer to use your sibling’s firm despite the higher cost, your CFP® professional needs to follow your instructions and execute the trades using your sibling’s firm, if that is permitted by the CFP® professional’s firm and the regulations that govern their services.

 FIDUCIARY DUTY: RESOURCES YOU CAN USE

 CFP Board’s Code of Ethics and Standards of Conduct reflects the commitment that all CFP® professionals make to high standards of competency and ethics.
 Violations of the Code and Standards may subject a CFP® professional to discipline by CFP Board; when you use the Find a CFP® Professional tool, the profiles show disciplinary actions that CFP Board has taken against the individual.

 The tool provides links to other sources of information about CFP® professionals that may be more recent or that may contain information that has not led to CFP Board discipline and does not appear on CFP Board’s website.
 The information may include customer disputes, disciplinary actions taken by a regulator or employer, certain criminal matters, and certain financial matters (such as bankruptcy proceedings and unpaid judgments or liens).

-As a nonprofit professional body, CFP Board’s Code and Standards and disciplinary process provide extra assurance to consumers about the commitment of a CFP® professional to ethical standards.
+As a nonprofit professional body, CFP Board’s Code and Standards and disciplinary process — including its online complaint and tip center — provide extra assurance to consumers about the commitment of a CFP® professional to ethical standards.